Margarita Delgado, primera mujer en ser subgobernadora del Banco de España

 El Consejo de Ministros nombrará previsiblemente este viernes a la directora general adjunta del Mecanismo Único de Supervisión, Margarita Delgado, subgobernadora del Banco de España, a propuesta del máximo responsable de esta institución.

-La elección de Margarita Delgado, la primera mujer que ocupa un cargo de este rango en España, se producirá después de que el actual subgobernador del Banco de España, Javier Alonso, haya presentado su renuncia.
+Delgado, actual responsable del departamento de supervisión bancaria del Banco de España, se convertirá en la primera mujer en ocupar un cargo tan alto en la historia de la entidad, después de que el actual subgobernador del Banco de España, Javier Alonso, haya presentado su renuncia.
+Su nombramiento se produce sólo dos meses después de la designación del consejo de ministros del presidente socialista Pedro Sánchez, que por primera vez en la historia española cuenta con más ministras que ministros.

 De este modo, el máximo responsable de la institución, Pablo Hernández de Cos, ha podido proponer a Margarita Delgado, que antes de llegar al Mecanismo Único de Supervisión, fue nombrada directora de Inspección I del Banco de España y responsable de la supervisión de las antiguas cajas de ahorros, en abril de 2013.